dotnet/csharplang/meetings/2019/README.md

 - Nullability flow through conditional access when unconstrained generic type parameters are involved.
 (Aleksey)
 - Allowing pattern-based `foreach` and `await foreach` to bind to an extension `GetEnumerator`/`GetAsyncEnumerator` and `MoveNext`/`MoveNextAsync` (Julien/Chris)
 - Confirm shadowing rules for local functions (Chuck/Julien)
+- Making a `CancellationToken` available in async-iterator method bodies; possibly reserving a keyword (Julien/Stephen)

 ## Recurring topics